Thekkan Kuttur: Temples

 There are three more temples in Kuttur.
 A very ancient Parthasarathy Temple which were maintained by Namboodiris during last century.

 Anthimahakalan Temple which is family temple of Amassam Veetil, an ancient Nair Tharavad located at Kuttur.
 An ancient Bhagavathy temple known to be maintained directly by kings of Vettathu nadu also exists between Kuttur and Pothanur (nearby village).
 This bagavathy temple is having many surprising and interesting traditions.
 Still Oracles (Velichappadu) profess during specific festivals.

 Festivals

 Daily pujas are done by Mannan community (OBC).
 All sects of Hindu fraternity participate in rituals wholeheartedly at this temple.

 It is said that Muslims also participate and co-operate in all the festivals.

-History

-After 1928 Moppila riots all Nambudiri families residing in Kuttur Desom migrated to Palakkad.

-People are slowly migrating to nearby cities since agriculture is not profitable.
-Economy is purely depending on the Gulf money.

 Transportation

 Thekkankuttoor village connects to other parts of India through Tirur town.
 National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 Highway No.966 goes to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.